r3ps4J/r3_filehost/README.md

 # r3_filehost

 Simple resource allowing you to host files directly on FXServer.
-Meant to be used with phone scripts that upload image/video/audio files.
+Meant to be used with resources that upload image, video, or audio files.

 ## Configuration